iden3/circom_old/TUTORIAL.md

 If you don't have it installed yet, you need to install `Node.js`.

-The last stable version of `Node.js` (or 8.12.0) works just fine, but if you install the latest current version `Node.js` (10.12.0) you will see a significant increase in performance.
-This is because last versions of node includes Big Integer Libraries nativelly.
-The `snarkjs` library makes use of this feature if available, and this improves the performance x10 (!).
+You should install at least version 10 of node.
+It's important to note here that the latests versions of javascript, includes big integer support and web assembly compilers that make the code run fast.

 ### 1.2 Install **circom** and **snarkjs**